-- I value the power of listening and connection of storytelling.
+- I value the power of listening and the connection of storytelling.

-- I dedicate myself to helping others navigate the experience of ceremony safely and thoughtfully, creating and performing distinct and memorable ceremonies.
+- I dedicate myself to thoughtfully helping others navigate the experience of ceremony, as well as creating and performing distinct and memorable services.

 Certified Life-Cycle Celebrants are rigorously schooled in the art of ritual, ceremony, world and cultural traditions, mythology, ceremonial writing and speaking.

-Born in Kansas, raised in Denver, and a graduate from the University of Denver, I also lived for a time in northern California and New Mexico before returning to the blue skies of Colorado.
-You can always find me on a tennis court, skiing or hiking the mountain trails with my husband and our rescued Dalmatian.
-Although I live in the metro-Denver area, I am willing to perform ceremonies at a variety of distinctive and beautiful venue locations in Colorado or New Mexico: backyards, parks, mountain meadow, ski hills, ranches or resorts.
+Born in Kansas, raised in Denver, and a graduate from the University of Denver, Jean also lived for a time in northern California and New Mexico before returning to the blue skies of Colorado.
+You can always find her on a tennis court, skiing or hiking the mountain trails with her husband and rescued Dalmatian.
+Although she lives in the metro-Denver area, she is willing to perform ceremonies at a variety of distinctive and beautiful venue locations in Colorado or New Mexico: backyards, parks, mountain meadow, ski hills, ranches, or resorts.